 Frugality means being more conscious of your spending and getting what you most value.
 It should not mean obsessing over every dollar to the point of not being able to enjoy your life and be happy.
 Keep the right balance in your life that you can maintain.
 Yes, money can buy happiness if spent the right way.

 10. Giving To Charities At Work

 Friends or coworkers may ask you to contribute to their charities at work or on social media.
 It may be small amounts or to a worthwhile charity.
-However, sometimes there are too many people asking for support at the same time.
+However, sometimes there are too many people asking for support simultaneously.
 You may have several charities on your list.
-Just let others know that you appreciate that they ask, but you give money to your charities.
+Let others know that you appreciate their asking, but you give money to your charities.

 We experience awkwardness when dealing with everyday money situations.
 Talking about money is a sensitive topic but frequently arises with friends, families, coworkers, and bosses.
 Be open, direct, and honest when you can with others.
 Learn to say no when people ask for money if you cannot make loans or give to charities.

 Your financial situation should be in harmony with your beliefs, values, and abilities and doesn’t have to be compromised when you are with others.
 Don’t shy away from asking for a raise but learn the power of negotiating for yourself.
 The awkwardness of money can be stressful, provoke distrust, and ruin relationships.
 Always deal with money problems head-on with significant others.
 Like Robert Frost said, “The best way out is always through.”

 Thank you for reading!
 Please visit The Cents of Money for more articles of interest.